 Real estate transfer tax, referred to as "registration fees," is levied on the transfer of ownership of real estate in the UAE (including where there is an indirect transfer in a company holding real estate in the UAE).
 The amount varies depending on the emirate and the location of the real estate.
-In Dubai, the transfer tax is currently 4%, although the DIFC charges 5%.
+In Dubai, the transfer tax is currently 4%.